Close mobile close

 Unique Abilities

-The Family Empowerment Unique Abilities Scholarship (FES-UA), is for private school and homeschool students ages 3-22 who have a qualifying disability -in the form of an educational savings account in the amount of approximately $9,500.
+The Family Empowerment Unique Abilities Scholarship (FES-UA), is for private school and homeschool* students who turn 3 by December 31st through age 22 who have a qualifying disability in the amount of approximately $10,000.

 FAQS